ECOTherm High Temperature Insulation. USS BOXER (LHD-4) deployed in early

 Acutator Cam Pin.
 Contract discussions with General Dynamics Armament Systems,

 Insulation.
 NAVSEA has validated the Speedwrap requirement.
-The project is
+A contract has been

 Insulation Covering.
 NAVSEA is currently reviewing the requirements inormation to